lewiii254/MUST-Web-Community/Git & GitHub Essentials.md

 | `git pull`                   | Get latest from GitHub |
 | `git branch`                 | List branches          |
 | `git checkout -b new-branch` | Create + switch branch |

+### 🧑‍🤝‍🧑 Team Collaboration Tips 💡
+- 🔄 Always pull before pushing

+- 📝 Write clear commit messages

+- 🌿 Use branches for new features

+- ✅ Resolve merge conflicts carefully

+## 🐙 GitHub Basics 🎉
+GitHub = Git’s best friend 💙.
+It’s where developers host, share, and collaborate on projects.

+### 🔹 1.
+Fork 🍴
+Makes a personal copy of someone else’s repo into your account.

+Useful for contributing to open-source projects.

+### 🔹 2.
+Star ⭐
+Save repos you like or find useful.

+Acts like a bookmark ❤️.

+### 🔹 3.
+Issues 🐞
+Used to report bugs, suggest features, or track tasks in a repo.

+Great for collaboration & discussions.

+### 🔹 4.
+Pull Requests (PRs) 🔀
+When you make changes in your fork/branch and want them added to the main repo.

+Used for contributing to other people’s projects.

+### 🔹 5.
+GitHub Actions ⚡ (Optional for later)
+Automate workflows like testing, deployment, CI/CD 🚀.